Philippe Jabre: Brasserie Almaza

-In December 2021, Philippe Jabre acquired majority ownership of Brasserie Almaza, the Lebanese beer brewery.
+In December 2021, Jabre acquired majority ownership of Brasserie Almaza, the Lebanese beer brewery.
 This brought the company back into family control almost 90 years after it was founded by the Jabre family in 1933 and was at risk of being closed.
 In 2022, Jabre reported that Almaza profits had reached 8 per cent of its sales but the difficult economic situation in Lebanon continued to limit the company.
-Heineken Group, which had a majority stake in the company since 2003, remains a minority shareholder and continues to provide access to international brands and technical expertise.
+Heineken Group, which had held a majority stake in the company since 2003, remains a minority shareholder and continues to provide access to international brands and technical expertise.

 Philanthropy

-In 2001, Philippe Jabre founded the Association Philippe Jabre (APJ), a Beirut-based non-profit organization recognized by the Lebanese Ministry of Interior.
+In 2001, Jabre founded Association Philippe Jabre (APJ), a Beirut-based non-profit organization recognized by the Lebanese Ministry of Interior.
 The association focuses on improving access to education and healthcare for underprivileged communities in Lebanon.
 It has awareded over 2900 university scholarships and supported more than 8900 individual socio-medical cases.

 APJ operated independently but is based on the premises of Arcenciel, a Lebanese NGO it also supports.
 The association has partnered with cultural and education initiatives in Lebanon, including supporting events like the Beirut Art Film Festival and the Home Works forum organized by Ashkal Alwan.

+In 2015 the American University of Beirut announced a gift from Philippe and Zaza Jabre to support art history and curating initiatives, including endowments for a professorial chair, an exhibition fund and a visiting lecturer series.
+AUB said the gift built on the Philippe Jabre Scholarship, which had been established in 2004.

-Art Collection
+Art collection

 Philippe Jabre owns a private art collection focused on Western representations of Lebanon from the 17th to the 20th centuries.
 Curated by Gaby Daher since 1989, it includes over 3,000 works, such as Orientalist paintings, drawings, vintage travel posters, and early photographs.

-The collection is housed in a museum space in Beit Chabab, Lebanon, and features works by artists such as Gustav Bauernfeind, Antoine-Alphonse Montfort, David Hockney, and Andy Warhol.
+The collection is displayed in Beit Chabab, Lebanon, where a museum space was developed around the Jabre family's 19th-century summer residence and an adjacent former bell foundry.
+The collection features works by artists such as Gustav Bauernfeind, Antoine-Alphonse Montfort, David Hockney, and Andy Warhol.
 Works have been exhibited at the Sursock Museum in Beirut on two occasions in 2016 and 2019.

-Works from the collection have been shown in exhibitions such as A Tribute to Lebanon at the Beirut Art Fair (2019), and Impressions of Paradise (2025), which explored Lebanon's image in 20th-century travel and cinema posters.
+Works from Jabre's collection have been displayed in exhibitions such as A Tribute to Lebanon at the Beirut Art Fair (2019), and Impressions of Paradise (2025), which displayed 80 travel and film posters from the collection exploring Lebanon's image between 1920 and 1970.

+In 2018, Philippe and Zaza Jabre received the Montblanc de la Culture Arts Patronage Award in Beirut, recognising their long-term support for education, health, and the arts in Lebanon, including initiatives such as Ashkal Alwan, the Beirut Art Center, and the endowment of an Art History professorship at the American University of Beirut.